ndmitchell/cmdargs/README.md

 * Define a record data type (`Sample`) that contains a field for each argument.
 This type needs to have instances for `Show`, `Data` and `Typeable`.
 * Give a value of that type (`sample`) with default values (`def` is a default value of any type, but I could also have written `""`).
 This value is turned into a command line by calling the `cmdArgs` function.
+* To ensure GHC evalutes attributes the right number of times we disable the CSE optimisation on this module.

 Now we have a reasonably functional command line argument processor.
 Some sample interactions are: